-Village halls and community centres are ideal bases for your group - many are at the heart of a community, accessible and low cost.
-If you want to avoid any cost, you could consider holding meetings at the homes of group members.
+Village halls and community centres may be ideal bases for your group - many are at the heart of the community, accessible and low cost.
+If you want to lower costs even more, you could consider holding meetings at the homes of group members.

-Try to earmark meetings well ahead of schedule; even if you meet only once a month, it’s worth syndicating a list of meeting dates for the year so that people can plan ahead.
+Try to announce meetings well in advance.
+Even if you meet only once a month, it’s worth setting out a list of meeting dates for the year so that your members can plan ahead.

-Your community group will almost certainly need a bank account.
-Most high street banks offer accounts for not-for-profit organisations, which will allow your group to start depositing funds and authorise signatories that have access to them.
+Regardless of the aims of your community group, you’ll almost certainly need a bank account.
+Most high street banks offer accounts for non-profit organisations so you should be able to find one for you.
+This will allow your group to start depositing funds and authorising signatories who’ll have access to the account.

 Need some help?